West Virginia

 Third-Party Data Holders

 Any individual or entity that maintains computerized data on behalf of another entity must notify that entity "as soon as practicable" following discovery of a breach.
-This provision ensures that companies using third-party data processors receive prompt notice even when they do not directly control the compromised system.
+This ensures that companies using third-party data processors receive prompt notice even when they do not directly control the compromised system.

 Safe Harbor and Compliance